wp-media/wp-rocket-helpers/cache/wp-rocket-set-dynamic-and-mandatory-cookies/README.md

 Replace `'mandatory_cookie'` with your own cookie name(s).
 You can add more cookies by duplicating the `$cookies[] = 'cookie_name';` line.

-If you don't need mandatory cookies, you can comment line 27.
+Comment this line if you don't need mandatory cookies.

 ### **Dynamic Cookies**
 Then locate: